For oil refiners, now is the summer of distillate content

 Refiners have also increased jet fuel production as air travel has rebounded from a long, pandemic-induced slump.

-On the U.S. East Coast, home to some of the world's busiest airports, jet fuel traded at more than $100 per gallon above Brent crude futures as inventories touched 32-year lows.
+On the U.S. East Coast, home to some of the world's busiest airports, jet fuel traded at more than $100 per barrel above Brent crude futures as inventories touched 32-year lows.

 Whether the market is rebalanced will depend on demand.
 The rising cost of diesel and gasoline has started to reduce U.S. consumption, as demand for both fuels has recently dipped below the five-year average - though not by much.